midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 type Serial = BaseState & ArgumentsReceivingState & OutputEmittingState & NextOrEndStateProgression & RetryAndCatchState & {
   Type: "Serial";
-  Steps: Array<StateMachine>; // Array of state machines to execute sequentially (one completes before next starts) BreakCondition?: StringOrJSONataExpression; // Optional early termination condition evaluated after each step
+  Steps: Array<StateMachine>; // Array of state machines to execute sequentially (one completes before next starts) BreakCondition?: JSONataExpression; // Optional early termination condition evaluated after each step
   // The BreakCondition is evaluated after each step completes
   // If condition evaluates to true, execution stops and proceeds to Next/End state
   // If condition is false or undefined, execution continues to next step